cgwire/kitsu/docs/first_production/README.md

-## Create Episodes, Sequences and Shots
+## Create Episodes, Sequences, and Shots

 It's time to do the breakdown of the storyboard.
 Meaning you can create the sequences and the shots of the episode and associate assets to them.

 Nb: Episodes are only mandatory for **TV Show** Production.

 You can also create tasks for episode and shot.
-See the ADVANCE section
+See the ADVANCE section.

 You need to go to the **Shots** page: you can use the drop-down menu and click on the **SHOTS**.